-Employees find that they can play an especially important role in generating solutions that lead to real results and many find that becoming involved in sustainability provides them with leadership and professional development opportunities.
+Employees play an especially important role in generating solutions that lead to real results.
+Many find that becoming involved in sustainability provides them with leadership and professional development opportunities.
 Sustainability champions are recognized as part of the annual Harvard Heroes program.

-- Sign up for the monthly sustainability email newsletter featuring tips, news and events.
+- Sign up for the monthly sustainability email newsletter to get tips and hear the latest sustainability news.

 - Join a Green Team.
-These groups are dedicated to finding innovative ways to make their department, School or office more sustainable.
+These groups find innovative ways to make their department, school or office more sustainable.

 - Explore tools and resources on green.harvard.edu for ideas on how to create change.